 - Math Skills Lab

 - Support for Students with Disabilities

-The Student Code of Social Conduct includes the following three policies that are applied equally to all students.
-It is disseminated in hard copy to all new students and is available to all students via the website.
+The Student Code of Social Conduct - This handbook is disseminated in hard copy to all new students and is available to all students via the website.
+It includes:

 - Code of Social Conduct

 - Anti-Harassment and Non-Discrimination Policy (governing all forms of harassment and discrimination including sexual assault, misconduct and harassment; dating and domestic violence; and stalking).
 This policy applies to both students and employees.

 - Residential Regulations